-- \ 62 user-programmable channels Advanced synthesized RF controls with 62 built-in channels; there are no more fixed channel and fragile quartz crystals to break. - \ Automatic channel scanning receiver No more hassle of climbing up the crane to change receiver channels. - \ Over one million unique ID codes (20bit) Each and every Flex system has its own unique ID codes and serial number; no repeats. - \ Advanced controls The Flex system utilizes advanced microprocessor controls with 32bit CRC and Hamming Code, which provide ultra-fast, safe, precise, and error-free encoding and decoding. - \ Unique I-CHIP design The I-CHIP functions in a way that is very similar to SIM cards used on mobile phones, with the ability to transfer system information and settings from one transmitter to another without the hassle of resetting the spares. - \ Reliable push buttons The in-house designed push buttons with gold-plated contacts are rated for more than one million press cycles. - \ Low power consumption Requires only two "AA" Alkaline batteries for more than 100 hours of operating time between replacements. - \ Ultra-durable nylon and fiberglass composite enclosures Highly resistant to breakage and deformation even in the most abusive environments. - \ Full compliance All systems are fully compliant with the FCC Part-15 Rules, European Directives (Safety, EMC, R&TTE, and Machinery), and Industry Canada Specifications (IC).
+- 62 user-programmable channels Advanced synthesized RF controls with 62 built-in channels; there are no more fixed channels and fragile quartz crystals to break. - Over one million unique ID codes (20bit) Each and every Flex system has its own unique ID codes and serial number; never repeats. - Advanced controls The Flex system utilizes advanced microprocessor controls with 32bit CRC and Hamming Code, which provide ultra fast, safe, precise, and error-free encoding and decoding. - Unique I-CHIP design The I-CHIP functions in a way that is very similar to SIM cards used on mobile phones, with the ability to transfer system information and settings from one transmitter to another without the hassle of resetting the spares. - Reliable push buttons The in-house designed push buttons with gold-plated contacts are rated for more than one million press cycles. - Low power consumption Requires only two "AA" Alkaline batteries for more than 100 hours of operating time between replacements. - Ultra-durable nylon and fiberglass composite enclosures Highly resistant to breakage and deformation even in the most abusive environments. - Full compliance All systems are fully compliant with the FCC Part-15 Rules, European Directives (Safety, EMC, R&TTE, Machinery), and Industry Canada Specifications (IC).